-Life changes, people change, the world is forever moving.
+Life changes, people change, and the world is forever moving.
 A concept that seems so easy to understand until you find yourself in a situation that forever changes the path your life will travel.

 I look at myself, now four years later, and thinking about the bumpy path my life has been on the last four years still puts a pit in the bottom of my stomach.

 I never expected to see who I am today staring back in the mirror, but honestly, this version is who I was always meant to become.